 - Add a layer of mulch over the soil.
 This is the best way to help your garden through the long, hot summer.
 Never spread mulch on top of dry soil – always soak the ground thoroughly first.
 Also, keep it away from direct contact with the plant to avoid moisture build-up on the stem, which can cause rot, and be careful not to apply the mulch layer so thickly that it will impede water penetration.

-Look for more great tips and ideas for preparing for summer, including planting warm-season vegies and pruning flowering shrubs, in the November issue of ABC Gardening Australia magazine, out now.
+Look for more great tips and ideas for preparing for summer, including planting warm-season vegies and pruning flowering shrubs, in the November 2019 issue of ABC Gardening Australia magazine.